meshmakers/octo-tools/readme.md

 # Customizing Windows Terminal Profile

 1. Create Environment Variable MESHMAKERS with path to the OctoMesh repository.
-2. In Windows add a new Profile and set the following settings in json.
+2. In Windows add a new Profile and set the following settings in json:

+**Terminal Profile:**

 ```json
 {